YofaGh/MangaScraper/README.md

 ## Modules Checker
 >
-> To check if a module is funtional or not you can use check option.
+> To check if a module is functional or not you can use check option.
 > Examples:
 >
 > - check on module: ```python cli.py check -s manhuascan.us```